 Bianca Snyders is a BPsych graduate.
 She was involved in cancer surveillance research studies.
-Her current project entailed developing a population based cancer registry at Tygerberg Hospital.
-Bianca’s expectations for the forthcoming year were to take responsibility in shaping, managing and directing her research study.
-Ultimately, she would like to improve on the following aspects of the research process which includes data collection, report writing and data analysis and knowing that her learning at the ACI will be beneficial for her professional career.
+Her project entailed developing a population based cancer registry at Tygerberg Hospital.
+Bianca’s expectations for the internship year were to take responsibility in shaping, managing and directing her research study.
+Ultimately, she would like to improve on aspects of the research process including data collection, report writing and data analysis and she knows that her learning at the ACI will be beneficial for her professional career.

 Shané Chanté Van Niekerk is a recent graduate from the University of the Western Cape with a B.Sc in Medical Bioscience.
-The project that she was involved in focuses on data collection for the following two studies: Anal cancer and lymph node metastasis risk in endometrial cancer.
+The project that she was involved in focuses on data collection for studies on Anal cancer and lymph node metastasis risk in endometrial cancer.
 These studies are both classified as observational studies and she worked under the supervision of Dr. Fourie and Professor Botha.
 Her expectations for this internship were to acquire skills vital to research which she can utilise in other areas in the future and to improve in management and responsibility involved in the research process.

 Dimakatso Radebe is a BSoc.Sc Psychology honours graduate.
 She was involved in cancer surveillance studies.
 Her project involved conducting a validation study to assess whether Clinicom captured all the necessary information that is required by the cancer registration form.
 Her expectations for this intership were to learn more about how the professional world operates and create networks for future reference.
 At the end of the internship, she expected her research skills to have improved (protocol writing, data collection, data analysis and dicussion of results) as she is planning to further her studies in the field of research.